Clockknight/Clockknight.github.io/homebrew/Monk_Paths.md

 The Monk may only change from their current Path to another one when they spend at least one Ki Point.

-The Monk has Ki points equal to their levels, and can spend any amount of Hit Dice during a Short rest to replenish one Ki Point.
+The Monk has Ki points equal to their levels, and can spend any amount of Hit Dice during a Short rest to replenish one Ki Point per Dice spent.

 1 Ki Point - 1d12